OWASP/CheatSheetSeries/cheatsheets_excluded/Web_Service_Security_Testing_Cheat_Sheet.md

 Purpose
 -------

 This document is intended to be an easy to use checklist while performing assessments against web services.
-The penetration tester is advised to incorporate this into his or her corporate testing methodology as a supplemental checklist or is free to use this checklist as the sole testing guideline.
+The penetration tester is advised to incorporate this into their corporate testing methodology as a supplemental checklist or is free to use this checklist as the sole testing guideline.

 Checklist
 ---------